-You want to be working out your masseter muscles, but don’t overdo it: with jawline exercises for men, this is a bit easier.
+You want to be working out your masseter muscles, but don’t overdo it: this is a bit easier with jawline exercises for men.
 You may want a square jaw.
-However, women should be more hesitant and perhaps focus on more comprehensive face and neck exercises so they do not end up with overly-square, masculine jawlines.
+However, women should be more hesitant and perhaps focus on more comprehensive face and neck exercises to avoid overly square, masculine jawlines.

 What are your experiences with jawline exercises?
-Has it been effective in bettering your profile and appearance for you?
+Has it been effective in bettering your profile and appearance?
 We’d love to hear your thoughts in the comments below.

 The v-line face shape has been buzzing in beauty circles as a desirable look for some time now.
 Luckily, you don’t need surgery to achieve this standard of beauty.
 In fact, you can contour and tone...

 Modern improvements in cosmetics have been making it easier than ever before to recreate spa-like treatments in the comfort of your home.
 A professional facial at home is now possible with massage...